digital-asset/daml/ledger/participant-state/kvutils/tools/codec-benchmark/README.md

 to ensure the runtime dependencies (like the Logback Classic JAR) are correctly forwarded to the JMH artifact ultimately produced by the Bazel `scala_benchmark_jmh` rule.

+##### Failure to run the benchmarks without an explicit export file on Windows

+On Windows the build does not produce the reference ledger export.
+On Windows, you must explicitly pass a ledger export to the benchmarks in order to run them.